 “I do not expect many readers to have heard of this film, or of Yasujiro Ozu, who directed it.
 Ozu weaves an atmosphere of peaceful tranquility, of music and processions and leisurely conversations, and then explodes his emotional secrets, which cause people to discover their true natures.
 It is all done with hypnotic visual beauty.”

 As the legend says, I was unaware of the Japanese auteur and his breath-taking films.
 Regarded as one of the “World’s most influential Director”, Yashujiro Ozu had a significant impact on Roger Ebert.
-Two of Ozu’s films: Tokyo Story and Floating Weeds have been a part of his list of Favorite.
+Two of Ozu’s films, Tokyo Story and Floating Weeds, have been a part of his list of Favorite.
 ‘Floating Weeds’ is about an actor and owner of a Drama troop Kamajuro(Ganjirō Nakamura).
 He visits his former mistress, only to find he has a son.
-The atmosphere created by Yashujiro Ozu initially is serene and calm through music and light conversation.
-Eventually, he stirs the relationship of characters and emotions are released.
+The atmosphere created by Yashujiro Ozu is initially serene and calm through music and light conversation.
+Eventually, he stirs the relationship between the characters and releases emotions.
 Director James Mangold said, “Ozu is the world’s greatest director film geeks have never heard of.”
-Many great filmmakers recall of Floating Weeds and Tokyo Story as their favourite films.
+Many great filmmakers recall of Floating Weeds and Tokyo Story as their favorite films.

 3. La Dolce Vita (1960)